Codappix/CGL-PHP/readme.rst

 You have to require the package via composer `composer require codappix/cgl-php`.

 Afterwards, there are multiple ways to install the standard.
-We recommend to require `dealerdirect/phpcodesniffer-composer-installer` which handles the install.
+We recommend to require `dealerdirect/phpcodesniffer-composer-installer` which handles the installation.

 What does it do?
 ----------------